elementary/actions/gettext-template/README.md

 ### Git User

-Instead of using the default github token (`GITHUB_TOKEN`), you can use a custom git user token with the `GIT_USER_TOKEN` environment variable.
+Instead of using the default GitHub token (`GITHUB_TOKEN`), you can use a custom git user token with the `GIT_USER_TOKEN` environment variable.
 You can also use the following environment variables to set the git user & email:

 ```yaml
 env: